TamamiWat/Maya-VAT-Exporter/README.md

     ui.show_ui()

 ## How-To
+* Please key in bind pose at 0 frame
 * Make sure the time slider is within the range of the animation you want to output
 * Select a skinned mesh
 * Select the output directory